 This rice dish is inexpensive and oh-so-easy to make.
 I love that it’s fully customizable so you can make it so the whole family will enjoy it.

 8. Stir tomatoes into guacamole or even ranch dip for veggies

 Your basic guacamole recipe can be jazzed up with the addition of some diced tomatoes, onion, and cilantro.
 Trust me, this takes guacamole to the next level.

 Purée tomatoes, cucumbers, bell peppers, and scallions together in a food processor and season with herbs and spices of your choice to make the refreshing cold soup, gazpacho, similar to this salsa soup that makes a perfect starter course.

 10. Replace the ketchup in meatloaf and meatballs

-Meatload and meatball recipes often call for ketchup or tomato sauce to help hold everything together.
-If yours calls for ketchup, try using tomato sauce instead to cut down on sweeteners.
+Meatloaf and meatball recipes often call for ketchup or tomato sauce to help hold everything together.
+If your recipe calls for ketchup, try using tomato sauce instead to cut down on sweeteners.

 11. Make sloppy joes

 Homemade recipes for sloppy joes abound!
 This is also a great place to sneak in other veggies in your dinner – chop carrots or peppers and mix into the sauce.
 No one will ever know. 😉